nannou-org/nannou/src/getting_started/platform-specific_setup.md

   xcode-select --install
   ```

-  Ensure you also have `cmake` by typing:
+  In case it throws an error `couldn't find required command: "cmake"`, you can install `cmake` by brew:
   ```bash
     brew install cmake
   ```